 Pipeline YAML Reference#

-This document is the reference of the YAML grammar used for describing the pipelines of Semaphore 2.0 projects.
+This document details YAML grammar used for describing the pipelines of Semaphore 2.0 projects.

 The core properties of a Semaphore pipeline configuration file are